What is adjustment disorder?

 When should I call your office?

-If you or your loved ones have concerns with adjustment disorder, you can work with a specialist.
+If you or your loved ones have concerns with AD, you can work with a specialist.
 At Soma Therapy, we can help!
 Call 316-201-6047 or fill out our contact form to get help & learn more about adjustment disorder resources today.
 We also often provide referrals in-town if we cannot connect you with the right resources within Soma Therapy.